ChoiceList component can be used to render a radio button group or checkbox group. Use the

 type prop to specify the type of field to display.

-Radio buttons can have optional checked or unchecked children that are conditionally shown based on the state of the checkbox.
+Checkboxes can have optional checked or unchecked children that are conditionally shown based on the state of the checkbox.

 The following CSS variables can be overridden to customize choice fields:

 This component also makes use of form field styles, which can be customized by the following variables:

 - When a user can select any number of choices from a set list.